j4ckgrey/kebap/DEVELOPEMENT.md

 ```

 ## 🌐 Using a demo Server
-You can use a fake server from jellyfin
+You can use a fake server from Jellyfin.
 https://demo.jellyfin.org/stable/web/